 Other Visa Types (Visa on Arrival and Embassy Visa)

-If your nationality is ineligible for an e-visa, you’ll have to either get an approval letter through the online visa on arrival service (different than e-visa) or obtain a visa at your local Vietnamese embassy before you leave.
+If your country is not eligible for a Visa Exemption and is not on the list of 80 countries that can obtain an E-Visa, you will need to obtain a Visa on Arrival through a sponsor as mentioned above or obtain a visa at your local Vietnamese embassy before you leave.
 For more info on both of these options, read the visa guide linked to above.

-The Vietnamese Dong can be a confusing currency for travelers, as there are roughly 23,300 VND to a US dollar.
+The Vietnamese Dong can be a confusing currency for travelers, as there are roughly 24,000 VND to a US dollar (exchange rate as of May 2023).
 To help you stay on top of your finances, familiarize yourself with how much each VND denomination correlates with your own currency or the US Dollar and follow the advice provided below.

 How much money should I bring to Vietnam?

 We recommend bringing around $500 USD per person and carrying a couple of credit/ATM cards — no-fee if possible.
 Banks and ATMs are plentiful in Vietnam’s large cities, as much so as they would be in Western metropolises, but it’s always a good idea to bring a small bit of cash with you when you come to Vietnam just in case you have trouble getting your card to work.

 There may be high withdrawal fees for foreign cards, but putting up with a $2 fee per transaction is better than carrying around thousands of dollars.
 Bag snatching and other petty theft is common in Vietnam so carrying around a lot of cash is risky.

 Or, even better, get an account at a bank in your home country that offers refunds on ATM transaction fees worldwide!
 A few reputable banks that offer this service include: